WakenLLMTeam/WakenLLM-toolkit/README.md

 ### 1. API Keys

-This project requires API to access to one or more LLMs.
+This project requires API keys to access to LLMs.

 1. Copy the template file `secrets.template.yaml` to a new file named `secrets.yaml`:
     ```bash